 Another interesting point Norvig makes in his interview is that we tend to believe a human explanation for a decision.
 We do this despite research showing clearly that human decisions are often made instantaneously and our mental “explanation” is composed after the decision is made and in a way that supports the decision.
 When it comes to coding, rules and guidelines help to drive some level of consistency for many codes, but some codes are still determined by a “judgment call” or because “in my experience” this is the way to do it.
 The fallibility of coding’s human element is increased further if we factor in the myriad ways that evidence may be presented to the human.
 For example, the phenomenon of framing shows that the way in which evidence is presented to us (which could include clinical documentation) affects how we interpret and reason about the evidence.
 We tend to be more prone to avoid a loss, for example, than to receive a gain of the same magnitude.
 Does that mean that depending on how the documentation is read, a coder might err on the side of “not being wrong” more than taking an equal chance on “being right” when applying a particular code?
 How might the CAC suggestions themselves play a role in the human’s thought process?

 This post has far more questions than answers.
 I believe that a balance between the human and the machine will emerge, but where one ends and the other begins, or the degree to which they overlap is still anybody’s guess.
 Our team is enjoying the adventure of trying to understand all angles of these questions so that both 3M and our customers can make the most informed decisions possible.

 Please share your comments!

-Jason Mark is a business intelligence architect, Emerging Business Technology with 3M Health Information Systems.
+Jason Mark is manager, Research & Applied Data Science Lab with 3M Health Information Systems.